 Below Investment Grade Debt Securities.
 Below investment grade debt securities generally offer a higher current yield than that available for investment grade issues.
 However, below investment grade debt securities involve higher risks, in that they are especially subject to adverse changes in general economic conditions and in the industries in which the issuers are engaged to changes in the financial condition of the issuers and to price fluctuations in response to changes in interest rates.
 During periods of economic downturn or rising interest rates, highly leveraged issuers may experience financial stress that could adversely affect their ability to make payments of interest and principal and increase the possibility of default.
-At times in recent years, the prices of many below investment grade debt securities declined substantially, reflecting an expectation that many issuers of such securities might experience financial difficulties.
-As a result, the yields on below investment grade debt securities rose dramatically, reflecting the risk that holders of such securities could lose a substantial portion of their value as a result of the issuers' financial restructuring or default.
+At times in recent years, the prices of many below investment grade debt securities declined substantially, reflecting an expectation that many issuers of such securities could lose a substantial portion of their value as a result of the issuers' financial restructuring or default.
 There can be no assurance that such price declines will not recur.
-The market for below investment grade debt issues generally is thinner and less active than that for higher quality securities, which may limit the Fund's ability to sell such securities at fair value in response to changes in the economy or financial markets.
-Adverse publicity and investor perceptions, whether or not based on fundamental analysis, may also decrease the values and liquidity of below investment grade debt securities, especially in a thinly traded market.
-Changes by recognized rating services in their rating of a debt security may affect the value of these investments.
-The Fund will not necessarily dispose of a security when its rating is reduced below its rating at the time of purchase.
-However, the Adviser will monitor the investment to determine
+The market for below investment grade debt issues generally is thinner and less active than that for higher quality securities, which may limit the Fund's ability to sell such securities at fair value in response to changes in the economy or investment grade debt securities, especially in a thinly traded market.
+Changes by recognized rating services in their rating of a debt security may affect the value of these investment.
+The Fund will not necessarily dispose of a security when its rating is reduced below its rating of a debt security may affect the value of these investment to determine whether continued investment in the security will assist in meeting the Fund's investment objective.